 - Do not apply for another payday loan if you’re already struggling to pay one back

 There may be other ways in which a payday loan could have a potential benefit on your credit score.
-Managed properly for certain situations, a payday loan can result on a positive impact on your credit rating overall.
+Managed properly for certain situations, a payday loan can result in a positive impact on your credit rating overall.

 If you find yourself in a situation where you can’t pay bills, credit cards, loans or other debts on time, the late repayments on all of these could harm your credit score.
-If you have repayments to make at the end of the month but find yourself short it will often mean that you don’t make the payment on time.
+If you have repayments to make at the end of the month but find yourself short, it will often mean that you don’t make the payment on time.
 In this situation, your credit score will drop.

 Payday loans won’t directly affect your mortgage or remortgage application.
 But if you’ve taken out a payday loan in the last six years, then mortgage lenders may become a little wary of your financial history.
 This could lead to greater scrutiny of your circumstances or your mortgage application being rejected.

 One or two payday loans probably won’t affect your credit rating or your mortgage application too much.
 But it can be worthwhile waiting 12 months since your last payday loan before applying for a mortgage.
-That way you will know it is less likely to be taken into account.
+That way, you will know it is less likely to be taken into account.

-Payday loans – the bottom line
+Payday Loans – the Bottom Line

-Payday loans are very useful if you need cash in your bank quickly.
+Payday loans are beneficial if you need cash in your bank quickly.
 If you’re confident you can pay back the online payday loan on time and in full this is great.
 Use the payday loan wisely – to cover unplanned bills or repayments you think might otherwise be late.
 Think about how a payday loan can be used to actually benefit your credit score.